the-turing-way/the-turing-way/book/website/reproducible-research/ci/ci-github-actions.md

 - Automated testing of the software
 - Generate reports of the status of any changes in the repository
-- Responding to workflow triggers using labels, issues, `@` mentions, and more
+- Responding to workflow triggers using labels, issues, special mentions, and more
 - Triggering code reviews and pull requests
 - Managing branches